-- 26. We are responsible for taking corrective action plan on audit findings and have developed a corrective action plan that meets the requirements of OMB Circular A-133.
+- We are responsible for taking corrective action plan on audit findings and have developed a corrective action plan that meets the requirements of OMB Uniform Guidance.
 We have included in the corrective action plan for current-year findings, the name of the person in our organization responsible for implementation of the actions, the best actions to be taken, and the estimate of a completion date.
 We have taken timely and appropriate steps to remedy fraud, illegal acts, violations of provisions of contracts or grant agreements, or abuse that you report. - 27.
 Management has identified and disclosed to you all laws and regulations that have a direct and material effect on the determination of financial statement amounts. - 28.
 We have adopted the provisions of GASB Codification Section 2100, Defining the Financial Reporting Government.
 We believe that we have properly identified and reported as a component unit of the Government each organization that meets the criteria established in GASB Codification Section 2100, Defining the Financial Reporting Government.
 The Public Utilities Commission (PUC) is a related organization under GASB Statement No. 14, The Financial Reporting Entity, as amended by GASB Statement No. 39.
 PUC consists of seven members, all of whom are appointed by the Governor of Guam.
 The Government's accountability does not extend beyond the appointments.
 Accordingly, PUC is classified as another stand-alone governmental unit, not a component unit of the Government, and therefore is not part of the financial statements of the Government.

-Except where otherwise stated below, matters less than \$4,800,000 collectively for the governmental activities and for the General Fund, \$1,900,000 collectively for the Federal Grants Assistance Fund, \$1,000,000 collectively for the GDOE Federal Grants Fund, \$125,000 collectively for the Landfill CIP Fund, \$4,200,000 for the Chamorro Lands Fund, and \$1,900,000 collectively for the aggregate remaining fund information are not considered to be exceptions that require disclosure for the purpose of the following representations.
+Except where otherwise stated below, matters less than \$4,000,000 collectively for the governmental activities, the General Fund and the Chamorro Lands Fund, \$1,900,000 collectively for the Federal Grants Assistance Fund, \$1,000,000 collectively for the GDOE Federal Grants Fund, and \$1,750,000 collectively for the aggregate remaining fund information are not considered to be exceptions that require disclosure for the purpose of the following representations.
 These amounts are not necessarily indicative of amounts that would require adjustment to, or disclosure in, the basic financial statements.